gigikenneth/tmp24-content/README.md

 ![image](https://github.com/gigikenneth/tmp24-content/assets/52600214/6b4dca29-8159-4085-9eef-5e1ffb9f6d8e)

+_Hi Future Me or Fellow Human, This was a content creation curriculum for 8 weeks that I created for Techrity's Mentorship Program that I volunteered for from 7 May to 25 June 2024.
+I know in a few months, I will cringe at the quality, but it was a fun experience :)_

 **Recommended Course:** [Hubspot Content Marketing Certification Course](https://academy.hubspot.com/courses/content-marketing)

 ## Week 1: Intro to content creation + content marketing principles + personas